Git

 Files that are not yet part of your project ("unstaged") are called untracked.

-When you create a new filed, it's unstaged until you git add
+When you create a new filed, it's unstaged until you git add it.
+These unstaged

-files are noticed by git and appear as unstaged when you check git status
+files are noticed by git and appear as unstaged when you check git status.

 If you don't want to include some untracked files, tell git to ignore a file by adding it to .gitignore